 Dande: Alberta's original settlers' wine

-Dande wins top honey wine in 2014 Alberta Beverage Awards and judges selection in 2016
+Dande won top honey wine in 2014 Alberta Beverage Awards and judges selection in 2016

 Many of us had a family member who made Dandelion wine.
 It was the settler's wine in a grape-less province and speaks to the resourcefulness of those who built this country.
 But make no mistake, it was not an inferior product, our ancestors valued quality and good taste.
 Dandelion wine is exquisite and unique in taste.
 It is a medium-dry wine, best served chilled.
 It smells of pastures full of wildflowers, the fresh morning dew, and the delicate texture of its golden flower petals.
 It arrives on your tongue, fresh like the awakening foothills, warms you up like the sunshine and leaves you with an earthy sensation of embrace.
 It is mysterious, grounding and lingers in the mouth with a taste for more.
 It is the ultimate white wine adventure.
 So seducing and mysterious that even beer drinkers become fans.